 In each pattern designed for books, both the

 Post Types properties have been set like so.

 /** * Title: Multiple book pattern. * Slug: twentytwentytwo/book-multiple * Block Types: core/post-content * Post Types: book */ <!-- Multiple Book Pattern Content -->Code language: HTML, XML (xml)

 Now when a user goes to create a new book, they are presented with the modal featuring only the page creation patterns designed for the

 book custom post-type.
 Notice how the page creation patterns set in the previous example are not shown.

 Page creation patterns are simple to implement and can be an extremely valuable addition to a theme or client site.
-Not only do they make content creation easier, but page creation patterns encourage consistency.
-Rather than designing from scratch, or choosing from a broad library of patterns, users are presented with a specific set of layouts crafted for the post-type they are creating.
+They make content creation easier, and page creation patterns encourage consistency.
+Rather than designing from scratch or choosing from a broad library of patterns, users are presented with specific layouts crafted for the post-type they are creating.
 Combine this functionality with block locking, and you could present users with an extremely curated editing experience.

 If you have designed a theme with patterns but have not employed the

 External links referenced in this article and other related resources are listed below.
-Stay tuned for part three of this article series on semantic patterns, and if you missed it, be sure to check out part one covering contextual patterns.
+In part three of this article series, we will cover semantic patterns, and if you missed it, be sure to check out part one, which covered contextual patterns.

 That’s all for now.
 If you end up designing a page creation pattern for a future project—tag me on Twitter @nickmdiego, and I would love to take a look!